 Erreà is the first Italian brand to have been certified as per the Oeko-Tex standard, which guarantees that the textiles and products used by the brand are free of harmful chemicals.

-This brand is also the official teamwear brand of the Italian national volleyball team of men and that of women.
+This brand is also the official teamwear brand of the Italian men’s national volleyball team.
 Erreà takes a more technical approach to their designs, creating active wear clothes that can be worn by professionals and outdoor explorers alike.

 – – – –